-There is no doubt that there are differences between the gospels as to where the author places each event; I’ve already discussed this in “Why are there Differences Between the Gospels?”
+There is no doubt that there are differences between the gospels as to where the author places each event; I’ve already discussed this in “Why is there Differences Between the Gospels?”
 There are also passages which amount to discrepancies and even contradictions between them, and these discrepancies have been seized upon by skeptics, ex-Christians, Muslims and other enemies of the Gospel as proof that the bible is in error and can’t be trusted.
 Professor Ehrman has brought many of these together and concludes that they prove the Bible is not the word of God but the product of men.
 But surely, the first thing to do when confronted with claims such as these is to look for reasonable explanations as to why the accounts vary before jumping to wrong conclusions.

 It is well beyond the scope of this article to answer all the discrepancies that Professor Ehrman claims, so I’ve selected some that he thinks significant.
 The first one is what he calls “a textbook case” and the three examples following (Ehrman 2010, p 43).